natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kurnass%202000.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Israeli jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Sky Guardians"]].

 The Kurnass 2000 is an Israeli upgrade of the venerable F-4E Phantom II.
-It looks and flies almost identically to the original 1970s variant, but inside the nose is an advanced AN/APG-76 pulse Doppler radar that drastically improves its ability to engage in BVR combat using Sparrow missiles, now available in the long-range AIM-7F variant.
-Air-to-air armament is rounded out by the all-aspect AIM-9L Sidewinder for closer engagements and fans of precision ground striking will enjoy the new laser-guided Paveway bombs and AGM-65D Mavericks with IR seekers.
+It looks and flies almost identically to the original 1970s variant, however its air-to-air armament is now drastically improved and rounded out by the all-aspect AIM-9L Sidewinder and Python 3 for closer engagements.
+Fans of precision ground striking will enjoy the new laser-guided Paveway bombs and AGM-65D Mavericks with IR seekers.
 The Kurnass 2000 is a multirole aircraft with impressive systems and weapons, only held back by the performance of its old airframe compared to 4th generation opponents like the [[MiG-29]] and [[F-16A]].

 == General info ==
 === Flight performance ===